Research

 Working papers

-Cleaner Air For Whom?
-Disparities in Recent Air Quality Improvements Across and Within French Cities (being updated, new version very soon!)
+Cleaner Air for Whom?
+Air Quality Policy and Persistent Exposure Disparities (new version very soon!)

 FAERE Prize for Best Paper by a Young Economist